 Factual Reporting: HIGH

 Founded in 1884, La Libre is a French-Language daily newspaper serving Brussels and Wallonia, Belgium.
-The paper primarily covers National and international news with a focus on politics, finance, and business.
+The paper primarily covers National and international news focusing on politics, finance, and business.
 The current editor-in-chief is Jonas Legge.

 Funded by / Ownership

-La Libre is published by IPM Advertising and owned by the IPM Group, which is a subsidiary of Compagnie De Developpement Des Medias based in Luxembourg.
-Revenue is derived through advertising and subscription fees.
+La Libre is published by IPM Advertising and owned by the IPM Group, a subsidiary of Compagnie De Developpement Des Medias based in Luxembourg.
+Advertising and subscription fees generate revenue.

 Analysis / Bias

-In 2020, Reporters Without Borders ranked Belgium 12/180 in their Press Freedom Index.
-The Prime Minister of Belgium is Alexander De Croo who leans center-right (The coalition government consists of Liberals, Socialists, and Greens).
+In 2021, Reporters Without Borders ranked Belgium 11/180 in their Press Freedom Index.
+The Prime Minister of Belgium is Alexander De Croo, who leans center-right (The coalition government consists of Liberals, Socialists, and Greens).

 Failed Fact Checks